Geometry for Class 4

 cmo-geometry-c4-19

-→ Angle:An angle is the result of the joining of two rays at a single point.
-This point is referred to as a vertex while the two rays of light are referred to as arms.
+→ Angle:An angle is formed when two straight lines or rays meet at a common endpoint.
+This common endpoint is known as a vertex and the two rays are known as arms of an angle.
 The symbol '∠' is used to represent the angle.

 cmo-geometry-c4-20